 Hand-picked at optimal acidity and ripeness, we gently whole-cluster pressed to capture the grape’s delicate aromas and flavours.

-"This Traditional Method Sparkling comes from some of the oldest Chenin Blanc vines in North America!”
-Robinson explains.
-“Great balance between the fruit and acid combined with a delicate mousse make this a celebration-worthy wine."
+"This Traditional Method Sparkling has a great balance between the fruit and acid combined with a delicate mousse, making this a perfect celebration-worthy wine."